-Encouraging the introduction of street trees, soft planting areas and SUDs solutions wherever possible to create an attractive, more resilient and wildlife friendly Town Centre for all.
+- Encouraging the introduction of street trees, soft planting areas and SUDs solutions wherever possible to create an attractive, more resilient and wildlife friendly Town Centre for all. - Proposals for additional street trees and planting need to be carefully considered and not be positioned so as to obscure positive buildings or block views.